-Board of Control Attends Dedications of A. E. Seaman Mineral Museum, Paul and Susan Williams Center for Computer Systems Research
+Board of Trustees Attends Dedications of A. E. Seaman Mineral Museum, Paul and Susan Williams Center for Computer Systems Research

 August 4, 2011—